 What if I don’t want my photos on the blog?
 That’s fine, too.
 Less than half the births I’ve shot are posted to my blog.
 Some of my best work is not available publicly, and I’m OK with that.
+(Well, I do like showing off my work, but I really do respect your wishes!)
 It is YOUR birth.
 Some of my discounted packages do require that clients be willing to share in order to receive the discount, but if you’d prefer not to share, you can pass on the discount.

 How long will you stay at the birth?
 Each of my packages has a set maximum number of hours of coverage.
-It doesn’t have to be all continuous.
 I will work with you and your labor support team to help determine the right time for me to come in your labor.

 What about c-sections?
 I can still be there for your birth.
 I may or may not be able to be in the operating room for the birth itself.
 It will be up to you to make arrangements with your doctor and hospital to have me be there.
-If I can’t be in the room, I can still do quite a bit.
-Here is an example of a cesarean birth where I was not able to be in the operating room.
+If I can’t be in the room, I can still do quite a bit to tell your story.

 What if I give birth prematurely?
 While I only guarantee availability from 37 weeks on, you can certainly call me if you begin laboring earlier than that.
-I may still be able to attend!
+I may still be able to attend or send a backup!
 The earliest baby I’ve helped welcome into the world was 30 weeks.